ms/buildtogether.tech/src/communicate.md

 unless they're forced to by the grading scheme.
 In that case, most come away with the impression that issues are something you only use when you have to.

-So what does a good issue look like?  <cite>Bettenburg2008</cite> found that the information users supply when they file a bug report tends not to be that which the relevant developers need the most, and most importantly, it differs in fairly predictable ways and for understandable reasons.
+So what does a good issue look like?  [% b Bettenburg2008 %] found that the information users supply when they file a bug report tends not to be that which the relevant developers need the most, and most importantly, it differs in fairly predictable ways and for understandable reasons.
 Here's one I filed for